-10.1 Powers & Duties of the Provost (applies to Convenors and other chairs)
+10.1 Powers & Duties of the Provost (applies to Convenors)

-- 10.2 It is the duty of the Provost to make sure that standing orders are followed and to make sure that all members receive a fair hearing. - 10.3 When the Provost begins to speak, other members must stop speaking.

-- 10.4 The Provost will decide the order in which members may speak. - 10.5 The decision of the Provost on all questions of procedure, order, competency, relevancy arising from standing orders will usually be final.
+- 10.2 It is the duty of the Provost to make sure that standing orders are followed and to make sure that all members receive a fair hearing. - 10.3 When the Provost begins to speak, other members must stop speaking. - 10.4 The Provost will decide the order in which members may speak. - 10.5 The decision of the Provost on all questions of procedure, order, competency, relevancy arising from standing orders will usually be final.
 If the Provost's decision is challenged, he or she will explain the reasons for the decision.
+The reasons will be recorded in the Minute of the Meeting.
 The decision may be put to a vote but can only be overturned or amended if it is agreed by a majority of the members present at the meeting who are eligible to vote. - 10.6 The Provost may determine all questions of procedure where no specific provision is made under these Standing Orders.
 If the Provost's decision is challenged, he or she will explain the reasons for the decision.
+The reasons will be recorded in the Minute of the Meeting.
 The decision may be put to a vote but can only be overturned or amended if it is agreed by a majority of the members present at the meeting who are eligible to vote.